-Depression; don’t separate the mind from the body!Where does the brain end and the body begin? there is no exact defining point, and so we should embrace mental health as entwined with physical health, but the medical system tends to compartmentalize the two separately.
-A recent research document involving over 10,000 subjects suffering with depression;
+Depression: don’t separate the mind from the body!Where does the brain end and the body begin?
+There’s no exact defining point, and so we should embrace mental health as being entwined with physical health, but the medical system tends to compartmentalise the two separately.
+A recent research document involving over 10,000 subjects suffering with depression:

 “The evidence for a link between depression and inflammation is quite compelling now, and there is also mounting evidence for a link between suicide and inflammation across a range of mental disorders,” explains Dr Peter Talbot, the lead investigator.
 “If we can learn more about these links, it may lead to more effective prevention or treatments of depression and suicidal thinking by targeting aspects of the inflammatory process.”

 “The weakness of the manual is its lack of validity.
 Unlike our definition of Lymphoma or AIDS, the DSM diagnoses are based on consensus about clusters of clinical symptoms, not any objective laboratory measures.
 Patients with mental disorders deserve better.” — Dr. Thomas Insel, Director of NIMH